-In complex network architectures, applications may rely on private DNS, such as Alibaba Cloud PrivateZone or a self-managed DNS server, to resolve internal domain names.
-These domain names typically resolve to internal IP addresses or specific service endpoints.
-By default, Cloud Firewall uses the Alibaba Cloud DNS servers (100.100.2.136 and 100.100.2.138) for dynamic resolution.
+In complex network architectures, business systems may rely on a private DNS service, such as Alibaba Cloud PrivateZone or a self-managed DNS server, to resolve internal domain names.
+These domain names typically resolve to internal IP addresses or specific service nodes.
+However, Cloud Firewall uses the Alibaba Cloud DNS servers at 100.100.2.136 and 100.100.2.138 for dynamic resolution by default.
 This discrepancy can cause domain-based access control policies to fail.
-By enabling the private DNS synchronization feature, Cloud Firewall can fetch domain name resolution results from PrivateZone or your self-managed DNS server.
-This topic describes how to configure private DNS synchronization in Cloud Firewall.
+Enabling the private DNS synchronization feature lets you configure Cloud Firewall to get domain name resolution results from your PrivateZone or self-managed DNS server.
+This topic describes how to synchronize private DNS in Cloud Firewall.

 Limitations

-Private DNS synchronization applies only to access control policies whose domain name identification mode is set to DNS-based Dynamic Resolution or FQDN and DNS-based Dynamic Resolution.
+Private DNS synchronization is effective only when an access control policy's domain identification mode is set to DNS-based Dynamic Resolution or FQDN and DNS-based Dynamic Resolution.

 Before synchronization | After synchronization |